 One of the drawing tools that come with the Tactipad is the ruler.
 The following video explains how to make perfectly straight lines of a certain length and how to draw horizontally or vertically.

 The triangle is used to draw or measure the length of a line.
 In combination with the knobs on the edge of the drawing board it can be used to quickly make lines with an angle of 30, 45, 60 or 90 degrees.
 The next video shows how this is done in practice.

 The protractor can be used to measure the angle between two lines.
 It also contains a series of circles ranging from 0,5 to 2,5 cm that can be used to draw small precise circles.
 The following video shows all the features of the protractor.

 The compasses are used to draw perfect circles with a radius of 3 to 10 centimeters.
-It consists of a bright red foot around which a metal arm can rotate.
-Along the arm there is a centimeter scale that can be used to position the point that slides along the length of the arm.
-The next video shows the different components of the compasses, the way the foot can be positioned and how to draw a circle.
+It consists of a magnetic base around which a metal arm can rotate.
+The base has a special ergonomic design, which helps to precisely position the centre point.
+Along the arm there is a centimeter scale that can be used to position the drawing stylus that slides along the length of the arm.
+The next video shows the different components of the compasses, the way the base can be positioned and how to draw a circle.